turtton/YtAlarm/.github/CONTRIBUTING.md

 ### Code Checking

-Uses `ktlint` and `Android Plugin for Gradle`.
+Uses `ktlint`, `detekt` and `Android Plugin for Gradle`.
 It can be run from the following Gradle task.

 - Format: `formatKotlin`
-- Lint: `lintKotlin lint`
+- Lint: `lintKotlin detekt lint`
 - Check all: `check`